Password Security Tips

 That’s why you must take advantage of the following password security tips to protect all sensitive personal and official details.

-You don’t have to remember the passwords of different accounts if you have a password manager.
+You don’t have to remember the passwords of different accounts if you have an open source password manager.
 It also helps you generate strong and unique passwords for every access point, so there isn’t a cascading effect when hackers compromise each account.

 Apart from enhancing password security, it also gives you fast access.
 You just have to type a single password, and all the access points will be automatically populated with a username and password.